ahardiag/multi-toolbox/Software-toolbox.md

 One can use sftp or scp depending on the mode of communication.

 Note: After the server name, one have to add another `/` and not `:`

+## AppImage
+If we want to access easily to programs that can be runned by an AppImage, one can use `appimagelauncher`.
+Just follow this tutorial (in french) :https://ubunlog.com/fr/appimagelauncher-integra-appimges-en-ubuntu/

 ## Other linux commands